amazon-archives/aws-full-stack-template/README.md

 ### Amazon DynamoDB

-The backend of the AWS Full-Stack Template leverages Amazon DynamoDB to enable dynamic scaling and the ability to add features as we improve our goals application.
-The application creates one table in DynamoDB: *Goals.*  DynamoDB's primary key consists of a partition (hash) key and an optional sort (range) key.
+The backend of AWS Full-Stack Template leverages Amazon DynamoDB to enable dynamic scaling and the ability to add features as we improve our goals application.
+The application creates one table in DynamoDB; the table name will match the "ProjectName" you used when creating the stack in CloudFormation.
+DynamoDB's primary key consists of a partition (hash) key and an optional sort (range) key.
 The primary key (partition and sort key together) must be unique.

 **Goals Table**